-Museums in London there are many but so many of them remain undiscovered by so many visitors to the city.
+Museums in London there are many, but did you know there are also quite a few specialist museums which often remain undiscovered by so many visitors to the city.

 This is because only the major museums have the big budgets to advertise themselves, but visitors could be missing out on some truly wonderful gems hidden all over the London.